The Real ROI of RTO: What HR Should Really Measure

 Flexible work arrangements are becoming increasingly important as organizations seek to accommodate a diverse workforce.
 Personalized work arrangements, such as Airbnb's policy allowing employees to work from anywhere within the country, have shown to enhance employee satisfaction and attract diverse talent.
 Autodesk's ‘Flex Forward' policy, which allows employees to choose their work location, has resulted in increased job applications and diversity in candidates, highlighting the significance of remote work policies.

 These flexible work arrangements offer significant benefits, such as enhanced employee satisfaction, access to a broader candidate pool, and increased organizational adaptability.
-By offering both working remotely options and in-office work, companies can better meet the diverse needs of their workforce.
+By offering both working options and in-office work, companies can better meet the diverse needs of their workforce.

 This approach not only supports a smoother RTO transition but also helps maintain a balance that benefits both employee well-being and organizational goals.